durgamahesh16/artemisia/docs/components/mysql.md

     * location: target HDFS path
     * replication: replication factor for the file. only values 1 to 5 are allowed
-    * block-size: HDFS block size of the file compression format to use.
+    * block-size: HDFS block size of the file
+    * codec: compression format to use.
 The allowed codecs are
         * gzip
         * bzip2
         * default
     * overwrite: overwrite target file it already exists